harrisonwsmith/model_proposal/ModelProposalTemplate.md

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

 Farmer decision making at the individual level is dependent on many factors, such as income, irrigation type, market access, and farm size, among others.
 At the Micro-level, this model will focus on the process of farmers deciding what date to sow their crops.
 If the first iteration of this is successful, I would eventually like to incorporate other factors such as wealth of farmers, irrigation type, market access, and different farm sizes.
-At the Macro-level, this model will examine the dynamics of how crop yields are affected by a changing climate, and how and when farmers are able to respond to these changes.
+At the Macro-level, this model will examine the dynamics of how crop yields are affected by a changing climate, and if or how farmers are able to respond to these changes.
 The emergent agricultural matrix that results from heterogeneous farmer decision making will also be the subject of analysis.

 &nbsp;